dada-lang/dada/book/docs/dyn_tutorial/labeled_arguments.md

 print("The point is `{p}`").await
 ```

-Try changing the code above to give the parameters in another orde, such as `Point(y: 44, x: 22)` -- you will see that the output doesn't change.
+Try changing the code above to give the parameters in a different order, such as `Point(y: 44, x: 22)` -- you will see that the output doesn't change.

 Adding labels can help make it clearer what is going on.
 The rules are as follows: